DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 }
 ```

-## View financial statements
+## View financial statement payment dates

 <div class="govuk-inset-text">The following endpoints are only available for systems integrated with API v3 onwards.
 They will not return data for API v1 or v2.</div>

-Providers can view financial statements via the API to check up to date payment cut-off and payment dates.
+Providers can view up to date payment cut-off dates, upcoming payment dates, and check to see whether output payments have been made by DfE.

-### View all statements
+### View all statement payment dates

 ```
 GET /api/v3/statements